Wise (5-0) spoiled alumni night at Bowie High School, defeating the Bulldogs (4-2), 53-49 on Tuesday.

-Pumas Mike Speight finished with a team high 13 points, two rebounds, and two assists.
-He was one of four Wise players, who scored in double figures.
+Pumas’ senior Mike Speight finished with a team-high 13 points, two rebounds and two assists.
+He was one of four Wise players to score in double figures.

-Wise came out the gates strong with an 16-8 lead in the first quarter.
-Speight controlled the momentum for Wise early on with a couple of back to back and one baskets.
+Wise came out the gates strong with a 16-8 lead in the first quarter.
+Speight controlled the momentum for Wise early on with a couple of back-to-back and-one baskets.

-Wise led the whole game behind the stellar guard play of Brent Pegram.
-He got to the rim at will, finishing with the off-hand real easily.
+Wise was led the whole game behind the stellar guard play of Brent Pegram.
+He got to the rim at will, finishing with the off-hand easily.
 Pegram scored 10 points.

-Darron Barnes and Matthew Webber were a force on the boards for the Pumas.
-Both players kept offensive possessions alive for Wise as grabbed multiple offensive rebounds.
+Darron Barnes, and Matthew Webber were a force on the boards for the Pumas.
+Both players kept offensive possessions alive for Wise as they grabbed multiple offensive rebounds.

 Bowie went on a 8-0 run to start the third quarter.
 Towson commit Quinton Drayton got hot for the Bulldogs after struggling in the first half.
 He was getting some good looks at the rim and finishing.
 Drayton finished the game with 17 points.

 Bowie guards Isaiah Burke and senior Jalen Robinson had a solid outing.
-Burke possessed a great mid range game knocking an early shot down in the 1st half and another pull-up in the second half.
+Burke possessed a great mid-range game, knocking an early shot down in the 1st half and another pull-up jumper in the second half.
 Robinson was second on the Bulldogs in scoring with 14 points.
 They played a key role in cutting into deficit.

 Wise’s Brandon Howell knocked down a key three pointer to put the Pumas up by three heading into the fourth quarter.

-Drayton kept up his stellar play in getting to the rim, but this time he was fouled and sent to the line to connect on a pair of free throws, which cut the Pumas lead down to six.
+Drayton was fouled and connected on a pair of free throws, which cut the Pumas lead down to six.

-With minutes remaining, Robinson turned the ball over for Bowie in a crucial moment.
+During the final minutes of the game, Robinson turned the ball over for Bowie in a crucial moment.
 Webber missed a three pointer then Mike Akingbade converted a lay-up on the other end to narrow the deficit to three.